Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 04.26.51 UTC
+- WIB: Kamis, 13 November 2025 05.28.08 UTC
-- WITA: Kamis, 13 November 2025 05.26.51 UTC
+- WITA: Kamis, 13 November 2025 06.28.08 UTC
-- WIT: Kamis, 13 November 2025 06.26.51 UTC
+- WIT: Kamis, 13 November 2025 07.28.08 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature